STARS Bylaws

 Section 2.
 Responsibilities.

-The responsibilities of the section are to:
+The responsibilities of the Section are to:

-c) Encourage, plan, and develop programs of study and research in the field;
+d) Encourage, plan, and develop programs of study and research in the field;

 Article III.
 Membership